 Subd.
-1. Requirements for Compelling Reasons Why Permanent Legal and Physical Custody and Adoption is Not in the Child's Best Interests.
-The court may order long term foster care only if it approves the responsible social services agency's compelling reasons that neither an award of permanent legal and physical custody to a relative, nor termination of parental rights, is in the child's best interests and all of the requirements of Minnesota Statutes § 260C.201, subd.
-11(d)(3), are met.
+1. Requirements.
+The court may order permanent custody to the agency only if it approves the responsible social services agency's compelling reasons that neither an award of permanent legal and physical custody to a relative nor termination of parental rights is in the child's best interests and all of the requirements of Minnesota Statutes § 260C.515, subd.
+5, are met.

 Subd.
 2. Disruption.
-Pursuant to Rule 42.15, if the long-term foster care placement disrupts, the responsible social services agency shall return the matter to court within ten (10) days of the disruption for review of the matter.
+Pursuant to Rule 42.16, if the permanent custody to the agency placement disrupts, the responsible social services agency shall return the matter to court within ten (10) days of the disruption for review of the matter.